 3. Instagram is only effective for areas such as fashion, travel and sport companies

 The platform lives from its concept of visually appealing pictures, so it’s easy to think that you can just advertise products which can be well presented on a picture.
-After all, how could you visualize insurance?
+After all, how could you visualise insurance?
 Speaking of experience, storytelling and other creative ideas offer a good deal of possibilities to present these kinds of services effectively.
 For a more detailed insight, have a look at our case studies about Moderna (a Swedish insurance company) and Länsförsäkringar Fastighetsförmedling (a Swedish real estate agency).

 4. You only need nice pictures for a good performance on Instagram